 Fresh turmeric has remarkable anti-inflammatory and antioxidant properties, and is believed to help alleviate symptoms of arthritis, promote heart health, and support the immune system.
 I drink tea made from freshly grated turmeric and ginger several times a week, and it keeps me feeling like a gosh darned superhero.

-Snake beans, AKA long beans or 'kacang panjang' in Indonesian and 'sawi panjang' in Malaysian, are extremely long and slender beans used in many Southeast Asian dishes.
+AKA long beans or 'kacang panjang' in Indonesian and 'sawi panjang' in Malaysian, are extremely long and slender beans used in many Southeast Asian dishes such as sambal goreng tempeh and Sitaw.
 Green beans or haricots verts can be used as a substitute.
 But just keep in mind the long beans are (believe it or not…) LONG.
 So if substituting for regular green beans, you should use 5-6 to replace each snake bean.

-Thai eggplant, or 'terung pipit' in Indonesian or 'terung hijau' in Malaysian, are small round eggplants commonly used in Thai and Indonesian cuisine.
+Terung pipit in Indonesian or 'terung hijau' in Malay, are small round eggplants commonly used in Thai and Indonesian cuisine.
 Chinese or Japanese eggplant can be used as a substitute.
 The Thai eggplant are tiny, so if replacing them, use one Chinese eggplant for every 2-3 Thai eggplants in the recipe.
+Save regular large black eggplants for making dishes like Soslu Patlican and Şakşuka with.

 Lontong is a traditional Southeast Asian dish made from compressed rice cake.
 It is also known as nasi himpit.
 I like to think of it as a protein, even though it is not technically one, because you can use it almost like you would use tempeh or tofu, making it super-versatile.
 Making it at home is easy with a few simple steps and ingredients, and I have a great lontong recipe you can follow to make it flawlessly on your first go, by either making steamed rice cakes or boiling them.
 If you can’t make it or find it at your local Asian market, you can make sayer lodeh without lontong, and it’s still BANGIN’.